Site and building analysis

 (between 30 to 120 days) and are then removed

 provide data to inform retrofit solutions

-that BRS will then test in the lab and make recommendations to the client from
+that BRS will then test in the lab before making recommendations to the client

 At present, there is no research lab dedicated to this purpose in the United States.
 BRS is currently working to construct a lab for building materials and systems testing in a controlled flood environment.